 Settling out of court comes with several benefits:

 Going to trial is a costly process for plaintiffs and defendants.
 Attorney fees can accumulate with every hour spent in court, regardless of the case’s length and the outcome.
-This is less of a concern for a plaintiff who hires the Saavedra Law Firm, because we do not charge any fees unless you, the plaintiff, wins.
+This is less of a concern for a plaintiff who hires the Saavedra Law Firm because we do not charge any fees unless you, the plaintiff, win.

 The role of a law firm cannot be questioned in its importance during a trial, especially a skilled one in a complex case.
 However, a plaintiff should examine the financial incentive of an attorney that seeks to take a case to trial.
 In a settlement, the attorneys for each party usually receive 33% of the final settled amount.
 Knowledgeable personal injury attorneys negotiate secure contracts that best serve their clients.